TalkeenAhmadNomani/TalkeenAhmadNomani/README.md

-# I am Data Science and Machine Learning enthusiast || Problem Solver🚀
+# I am Data Science and Machine Learning enthusiast || Problem Solver
 ## About Me👨‍💻
 I am a 3rd-year Mechanical Engineering student at NIT Silchar who transitioned into data science and Machine Learning field out of sheer passion.
 Despite not having a CS background, I have self-taught programming and built real-world projects, proving that dedication and skills matter more than degree labels.